dortania/OpenCore-Post-Install/universal/pm.md

 Once you're finished, you'll be provided with a CPUFriendDataProvider.kext and ssdt_data.aml.
 Which you choose is your preference but I recommend the kext variant to avoid any headaches with data injection into Windows and Linux.

 * **Note**: Load order does not matter with the CPUFriendDataProvider as it's just a plist-only kext
-* **Note 2**: Wake issues resulting from CPUFriend is likely due to incorrect frequency vectors, every system is unique so you'll need to play around until you get a stable config.
+* **Note 2**: Wake issues resulting from CPUFriend is likely due to incorrect power management data, every system is unique so you'll need to play around until you get a stable config.
 Kernel panics will have `Sleep Wake failure in efi`.
-Reusing frequency vectors from old macOS versions can also cause issues, so recreate your frequency vectors if you update macOS.
+Reusing power management data from old macOS versions can also cause issues, so recreate your data provider if you update macOS.
 * **Note 3**: If you do choose to use ssdt_data.aml, note that SSDT-PLUG is no longer needed.
 However the setup for this SSDT is broken on HEDT platforms like X99 and X299, so we highly recommend SSDT-PLUG with CPUFriendDataProvider.kext instead.

 ## Sandy and Ivy Bridge Power Management